anushkapunekar/attention-from-scratch/README.md

 ---

-📚 Reference
+📚 Reference:

 Vaswani et al., Attention Is All You Need, NeurIPS 2017

 ---

-✨ Final Note
+✨ Final Note:

 This project focuses on clarity and understanding, not scale.
 It is intended as a learning-oriented, foundational implementation that bridges research papers and real-world Transformer-based systems.